foxdonut/meiosis-tracer/docs/sections/index.md

 use `label` to indicate the label.

 You can also specify options to the tracer itself, which apply to all streams.
-In the example below, we indicated the number of `rows` for the textarea, and how to `stringify`
+In the example below, we've indicated the number of `rows` for the textarea, and how to `stringify` values.
+This example uses [Meiosis-Setup](https://meiosis.js.org/setup).
-values:

 @flems {"files":"code/meiosis-setup/index.js,app.html","libs":"mithril,meiosis-setup,meiosis-tracer","height":800,"middle":60}